lm3nitro/Projects/Proxy/Squid Proxy/Squid SSL Bump.md

 ## Test 2

-As another test, I wanted to test donwloading and see how the traffic is seen when using the proxy.
+As another test, I wanted to test downloading and see how the traffic is seen when using the proxy.
 For this test, I downloaded Firefox:

 ![Pasted image 20240606011922](https://github.com/lm3nitro/Projects/assets/55665256/cd8cb294-8863-411f-8182-e8eb960e4c6c)